What Is Colocation (Colo)? Everything You Need To Know

 Colocation is often part of building a flexible, hybrid IT strategy.

-What To Look For in a Colocation Facility
+What To Look For In A Colocation Facility

 Not all colocation facilities are created equal.
 When evaluating data center providers, consider factors like: